weakish/docs-en/views/leanengine_webhosting_guide-php.md

 {% block use_leanstorage %}

-## Using Data stroage service
+## Using LeanStorage

-LeanEngine uses  {{leanengine_middleware}}, which contains the storage SDK; you can use the relevant port to store your data.
-Please refer to [PHP Storage file](leanstorage_guide-php.html).
+LeanEngine uses  {{leanengine_middleware}}, which contains the LeanStorage SDK; you can use the relevant API to persist your data.
+Please refer to [the LeanStorage guide](leanstorage_guide-php.html).

-If you use the project framework to do basic development, {{leanengine_middleware}} provides the middleware that supports the [Slim framework].
-You can use it directly according to the example program.
+If you use the example project as the basis, {{leanengine_middleware}} provides the middleware that supports the [Slim framework].
+You can use it as shown in the example project.

- If you develope a custom project, you need to configure as follows:
+To start from scratch, you need to configure it as follows:

 * First install [composer](https://getcomposer.org)

-* Configure dependency: Execute the following command under the project root directory to increase the dependency of the {{leanengine_middleware}}:
+* Configure dependency: Execute the following command under the project root directory to add the dependency of the {{leanengine_middleware}}:

 ```
 composer require leancloud/leancloud-sdk